Button to exit website, redirects to Google

 About the project team

-This project team is made up of Dr Adrija Dey and Dr Jessica Wild.
+This project team is made up of Dr Adrija Dey, Dr Jessica Wild and Dr Erin Shannon.
 Adrija is the Principal Investigator, and Senior Research Fellow at the University of Westminster.
 Jess is the Co-Investigator, and Research Fellow at the University of Westminster.
 Together, Adrija and Jess have at least a decade of experience conducting survivor-focused research on the topic of sexual and gender-based violence and experience working in practice.
+Erin has over a decade of experience in researching gender-based and sexual violence in higher education throughout their undergraduate, Masters, and doctoral degrees, and subsequent research posts and postdoctoral fellowship.

 Adrija Dey